-3. Start saying no more often
+3. Say no more often

-4. Evaluate the bright shiny objects
+4. Eliminate the bright shiny objects

+Bright shiny object syndrome causes entrepreneurs to take on new projects without evaluating their value or how it aligns with their goals.
 Taking the time to evaluate new opportunities can save you days and weeks of wasted time and energy.
-If you’re easily distracted, start evaluating everything.
+If you are easily distracted, evaluate everything.

 5. Stop comparing

-Now I’d love to hear from you.
+Now I’d love to hear from you

 Let me know in the comments.

-Get more articles, tips and tools to help you simplify your time to multiply your results on the blog.
+Get more articles, tips and tools to help you achieve your goals faster on the blog.